|THOR will explore which plasma processes in turbulent fluctuations

 plasma simulation codes addressing the physics of turbulence and shocks.

-Below is a list of numerical codes accessible to the THOR team and used in the mission preparation as well as during Study Phase to define the measurement strategy for fields and particle distribution functions.
+In the table below is a list of numerical codes accessible to the THOR team and used in the mission preparation as well as during Study Phase to define the measurement strategy for fields and particle distribution functions.

 Several numerical tools are available (see table below) to support the science of THOR.
 In the following some examples are given from both global simulations, designed to describe the global interaction of the Earth with the solar wind, and local simulations, which, instead, focus on a limited portion of space and allow for a deeper investigation of the system dynamics at very short (kinetic) scales.